iriscxy/iriscxy.github.io/_pages/includes/intro.md

-<span style="color: #c00000;">I am actively looking for highly motivated PhD students, masters, and interns.</span> If you are interested in working with me on generative language models, LLM-based agents, and related interdisciplinary topics please feel free to contact me at xiuying.chen@mbzuai.ac.ae.
+<span style="color: #c00000;">I am actively looking for highly motivated Postdocs, PhD students, masters, and interns.</span> If you are interested in working with me on generative language models, LLM-based agents, and related interdisciplinary topics please feel free to contact me at xiuying.chen@mbzuai.ac.ae.
 Here are some suggestions for preparing the email:

 - Please use Subject Line as: "\\$TermYouApply Prospective Student \\$YourName"